How to Get Rid of Hormonal Belly

 When you’re stressed, your adrenal glands produce the stress hormone cortisol to help your body respond to the stressful situation.
 This sudden boost in cortisol can be very helpful in fight or flight-like situations when your body needs to act fast.
 However, if you’re under constant stress, your adrenals don’t realize they’re releasing a lot more cortisol than is actually necessary, and this can lead to many health issues over time.
 The stress hormone cortisol increases heart rate, blood pressure, and blood sugar.
 If your body is constantly under stress, and constantly experiencing these changes influenced by cortisol, then it can also lead to increased abdominal fat.

-Low estrogen levels caused by excessive exercise, disordered eating patterns, or pituitary gland issues can change the fat distribution of your body, causing you to gain more in the belly as opposed to the hips, thighs, and glutes.
+Low estrogen levels cause you to gain more weight in the belly as opposed to other areas of the body.
 Estrogen deficiency can also impair the action of insulin making it harder to regulate blood sugar and leading to increased hormonal belly fat.
 Women experiencing menopause may also experience low levels of estrogen, as menopause puts your body through a whole host of changes, and during menopause production of estrogen, along with other hormones, takes a dip.

 You Have an Intense Craving for Sugar

 Intense sugar cravings are not always related to hormonal imbalances, however.
-Sugar cravings can be caused by a parasitic infection (link article) or Candida overgrowth (link article), both of which can also contribute to bloating, digestive issues, and excess weight gain.
+Sugar cravings can be caused by a parasitic infection or Candida overgrowth, both of which can also contribute to bloating, digestive issues, and excess weight gain.

 Your Hair is Falling Out

-If your weight gain happens to also be associated with accelerated hair loss, then it is a good sign that your hormones are to blame—specifically thyroid hormones.
+If your weight gain happens to also be associated with accelerated hair loss, then it is likely an issue related to your hormones—specifically thyroid hormones.
 Thyroid hormones help to regulate your body weight, as well as your hair growth, so an underactive thyroid could be the cause of hormonal belly if you’re experiencing issues with both weight gain and hair loss simultaneously.
 When your thyroid isn’t producing enough hormones, your metabolism down, reducing the number of calories your body burns on a daily basis.
 This often contributes to weight gain, particularly around your midsection.